iiksukira/data-visualization-app/README.md

-# Visualisasi Data Penjualan 📊
+# Sales Data Visualization 📊

 ## 📌 Project Title

-Visualisasi Data Penjualan dengan React, Chart.js, dan Express.js
+Sales Data Visualization with React, Chart.js, and Express.js

 ## 📝 Description

-Project ini adalah aplikasi web sederhana untuk mengelola dan memvisualisasikan data penjualan.
+This project is a simple web application for managing and visualizing sales data.
-User dapat menambahkan, menghapus, dan melihat data dalam bentuk chart dan statistik ringkas.
+Users can add, delete, and view data in the form of charts and concise statistics.

 ## ⚙️ Technologies Used